This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Are all single-hole faucets standard size?

-The standard size for a single-hole faucet is 35mm wide.
+The standard faucet hole size for a single-hole faucet is 35mm wide.

 What’s a widespread faucet?